What is neuroanatomy?

-The cell body/soma is the "brain" of the neuron, containing the nucleus.
+The cell body/soma is the "brain" of the neuron, making up gray matter, and containing the nucleus.

-Axons are tube-like structures that transmit information from the cell body to the terminal buttons.
+Axons are tube-like structures that transmit information (via electrical impulse) from the cell body to the terminal buttons.

-The myelin sheath is the fatty layer around some axons that allows information to travel faster from the cell body to the terminal buttons.
+The myelin sheath is the fatty layer around some axons that insulates the electric impulse and allows information to travel faster from the cell body to the terminal buttons.